Kevit-suketu-rola/OutreachHub/README.md

-# Project Definition
+# Outreach Hub 📈

 ## 1. Implement Multi-Tenant (Workspaces) Platform

 The platform comprises two major parts:

 ### a.
 Admin Portal
-For managing business workspaces and workspace users.
+📁 For managing business workspaces and workspace users.

 #### i.
 Access Control
 - Only admin users can access this portal.